bpeel/prevo/README.md

 Note that it will need the developer packages for expat and glib in order to build.

-Now assuming you have the source for ReVo in `$HOME/revo`, prevodb in `$HOME/prevodb` and PReVo in `$HOME/prevo`, you can use the following command to build the database and put it in the right location to build the application:
+Now assuming you have the source for ReVo in `$HOME/revo-fonto` and `$HOME/voko-grundo`, prevodb in `$HOME/prevodb` and PReVo in `$HOME/prevo`, you can use the following command to build the database and put it in the right location to build the application:

+    $HOME/prevodb/src/prevodb -i $HOME/revo-fonto \
+                              -i $HOME/voko-grundo \
-    $HOME/prevodb/src/prevodb -i $HOME/revo -o $HOME/prevo/app/src/main
+                              -o $HOME/prevo/app/src/main

 You will likely see some warnings about inconsistencies in the XML sources.
 It is safe to ignore these.